-where $x_1$ denotes position (m), $x_2$ denotes velocity (m/s), $x_2^{ub}=2.8$ m/s denotes the upper constraint for $x_2$, $u$ denotes the input acceleration (m/s$^2$), and $t_f$=1.5 s.
-The initial state $x(0)$ and the equilibrium state $x^*$ are set to $(0,0)$ and $(1,0)$, respectively.
+where $x_1$ is position [m], $x_2$ is velocity [m/s], and $u$ is acceleration [m/s$^2$].
+The time horizon is $T=1.5\,\mathrm{s}$ and the target state is $z=[1,\,0]^\top$ (i.e., position $1$ m with zero velocity).
 We consider two cases: unconstrained L-NODEC wherein the state constraint \eqref{double_integrator_constraint} is ignored and constrained L-NODEC that solves \eqref{eq:double_integrator}.
-In both cases, the potential function is defined as in \eqref{potential_function} with $P=P_\ell = $.\footnote{The hyperparameters in Algorithm 1 are set to $M = 400$, $\Gamma = 500, \alpha = 0.025, \kappa = 5, \beta = 5$.}

-Fig.~\ref{fig:double_integrator_phase_portraits} shows the phase portrait of state trajectories for unconstrained L-NODEC compared to that of NODEC \cite{sandoval2023neural} that does not impose the proposed stability structure in learning $\mathbb{\pi_{\theta}}$.
-Trajectories corresponding to perturbations in the initial state $x(0)$ are also displayed.
-Both NODEC and L-NODEC trajectories reach the equilibrium state with zero velocity, but NODEC trajectories exhibit a larger range of velocities and positions, as well as larger variance due to perturbations to $x(0)$.
-Both methods yield policies that accelerate the object for increased velocity to cover distance and, subsequently, decelerate the object to zero velocity, as specified in the equilibrium state.
-However, the NODEC policy leads to a greater peak velocity, which inevitably causes the object to exceed the desired position of 1 m (Fig.~\ref{fig:double_integrator_phase_portraits} left).
-In contrast, L-NODEC shows a lower peak velocity and mitigates the ``overshooting" behavior of NODEC due to its stability structure.
+During training, initial states are sampled as $x_1(0)\sim \text{TruncNormal}(0,\,0.025^2, -0.1, 0.1)$ and $x_2(0)=0$ to promote robust convergence from varied initial positions.
+The potential function is defined as in \eqref{potential_function} with